flenhu/js_practice/ssd_js_course/lessons/lesson-09-DOM/l9-exercises/README.md

 **9h.** Let's create a project:
 - Whenever we type in the text box, update the text on the page.
 - To do this, we use an event call \<input onkeyup\"...\"\>
+- This runs code after we press a key and release it (key comes up).

+**9i.** We'll improve the Cart Quantity project.
+- Make a copy of exercise 7i (see the solution for 7i if needed).
+- Create a paragraph (\<p\>\</p\>) to display the quantity.
+- Whenever we update the quantity, display it on the page instead of in the console.
+Also, display the quantity when page first loads.

+**9j.** We'll improve the calculator project.
+- Make a copy of exercise 8h.
+- Whenever we update the calculation, display it on the page instead of in the console.
+- When the page first loads, if a calculation exists in localStorage, display it on the page.